We test out the Coleman Rocky Mountain 5 and are very impressed with what we see.

 The Miller Family Tent

-The Miller family bought the Rocky Mountain 5 tent.
+The Miller family bought the Rocky Mountain 5 tent (now called the Mosedale 5).
 For them, the black out bedrooms are a big selling point as it helps their kids settle down while it is still light.

 When researching the tents, Tim found that the Rocky Mountain 5 Plus has narrower bedrooms.